lastweek/fpga_readings/README.md

 - [S2 Virtualized FPGA Accelerators for Efficient Cloud Computing, CloudCom'15](https://ieeexplore.ieee.org/abstract/document/7396187)
 - [S3 Designing a Virtual Runtime for FPGA Accelerators in the Cloud, FPL'16](https://warwick.ac.uk/fac/sci/eng/staff/saf/publications/fpl2016-asiatici-phdforum.pdf)
 - [S4 Virtualized Execution Runtime for FPGA Accelerators in the Cloud, IEEE Access'17](https://ieeexplore.ieee.org/abstract/document/7840018)
 	- The above four papers came from the same group of folks.
+S1 developed a framework to use PCIe to do PR, okay.
+S2 is a follow-up on S1, read S2's chapter IV hardware architecture, many implementation details like internal FPGA switch, AXI stream interface.
+But no memory virtualization discussion.
+S3 is a two page short paper.
+S4 is the realization of S3.
+I was particularly interested if S4 has implemented their own virtual memory management.
+The answer is NO. S4 leveraged on-chip Linux, they just build a customized MMU (in the form of using BRAM to store page tables.
+This approach is similar to the papers listed in `Integrate with Virtual Memory`).
+Many things discussed in S4 have been proposed multiple times in previous cloud FPGA papers since 2014.
 - [MS: A Reconfigurable Fabric for Accelerating Large-Scale Datacenter Services, ISCA'14](https://www.microsoft.com/en-us/research/publication/a-reconfigurable-fabric-for-accelerating-large-scale-datacenter-services/)
 - [MS: A Cloud-Scale Acceleration Architecture, Micro'16](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/10/Cloud-Scale-Acceleration-Architecture.pdf)
 	- Catapult is unique in its shell, which includes the Lightweight Transport Layer (LTL), and Elastic Router(ER).
 The cloud management part, which the paper just briefly mentioned, actually should include everything the above CF'14 and FCCM'14 have.
 The LTL has congestion control, packet loss detection/resend, ACK/NACK.
 The ER is a crossbar switch used by FPGA internal modules, which is essential to connect shell and roles.